 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

-If you wear contact lenses and struggle with dry eyes, ask your The Pacific Eye Care Dry Eye Center eye doctor about scleral lenses.
+If you wear contact lenses and struggle with dry eyes, ask your Pacific Eye Care eye doctor about scleral lenses.
 Dr. Walter Yim will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
 Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.

 Call the Pacific Eye Care today to schedule your consultation.
 We help patients from the Huntington Beach, Seal Beach, Fountain Valley, Westminster, and all through California enjoy great vision and comfort while wearing contact lenses.